beznosd/brainacadgroup/README.md

   <b>your_branch_name</b> replace with the name of your branch

-3. Upload you code with next comand
+3. Upload your code with next comand

   :~$ git push origin <b>your_branch_name</b>